Krzysztofe/godziny/README.md

  ## Comments
 * The Firebase Config keys are not hidden in the .env file to allow access for setting up the project locally.
 * Rapid movement of tiles during drag-and-drop interactions with components may lead to potential issues in data transmission.
 To adress this, throttling has been implemented with a repeating function, ensuring that a PUT HTTP request is made every 1.5 seconds.
-This approach helps regulate the pace of data transfer and contributes to smoother interactions.
+This approach helps regulate the pace of data transfer.

 * The data structure in the Firebase Realtime Database follows a pattern where each year contains multiple months, and each month holds detailed information.
 For example: